19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011]

-(3D) Where any funds in an SRS account have been used for investment, then all the funds standing in the SRS account shall be considered as having been withdrawn at the same time for the purposes of subsection (3)(a) if, and only if, amounts which the financial product provider declared to the SRS member to be all the gains or profits from the investment, all funds used for the investment and all the proceeds from the sale or liquidation of the investment have been returned to the account and these, together with all funds standing in the SRS account, are withdrawn at the same time.
+(3D) Where any funds in an SRS account have been used for investment, then all the funds standing in the SRS account shall be considered as having been withdrawn at the same time for the purposes of subsection (3)(a) if, and only if, every investment has either been sold or liquidated, or is one which has been deducted from the balance in the SRS account, and —

+(a) in the case of every investment that has been sold or liquidated, amounts which the financial product provider declared to the SRS member to be all the gains or profits from the investment, all funds used for the investment, and all the proceeds from the sale or liquidation have been returned to the account and these, together with all funds standing in the SRS account, are withdrawn at the same time; and

-[22/2011]
+(b) in the case of every investment which has been deducted from the balance in the SRS account, the date of the deduction is the same as the date on which the withdrawal referred to in paragraph (a) takes place.

+[Act 37 of 2014 wef 01/07/2015]

+(3E) Where —

+(a) an SRS member has used funds in his SRS account for any investment; and

+(b) the investment is one which has been deducted from the balance in the SRS account,

+then an amount equal to the value of the investment as determined in the manner prescribed by regulations made under subsection (11), shall be considered as having been withdrawn by the SRS member from his SRS account on the date of the deduction for the purposes of subsections (1), (2) and (3).

+[Act 37 of 2014 wef 01/07/2015]

+(3F) In subsections (3D) and (3E) —

+(a) an investment is one which has been deducted from the balance in an SRS account if the SRS operator in question has, in accordance with the regulations made under subsection (11), approved the deduction of the sums representing the investment from the balance in the SRS account; and

+(b) the date of the deduction is the date of the approval referred to in paragraph (a).

+[Act 37 of 2014 wef 01/07/2015]

 (4) Where any contribution made by an SRS member in any year to his SRS account exceeds his SRS contribution cap for that year (referred to in this section as excess contribution) —